yxuansu/TaCL/README.md

 representation = model(input_ids).last_hidden_state # [1, seqlen, embed_dim]
 ```

-## Tutorial on how to use Chinese TaCL BERT to performance Chinese Name Entity Recognition:
+### Tutorial on how to use Chinese TaCL BERT to performance Chinese Name Entity Recognition:
+Will come soon.

 ## Tutorial on how to reproduce the results in our paper:
 ### 1. Environment Setup: